lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ```
 you should enter a password for commands above.

-If you finish work on virtual machine, you write below commands for exit or turn off virtual machine
+If you finish work on virtual machine, you write below commands for exit or shut down virtual machine

 ```bash
 $ vagrant suspend